-Moody sports an enrollment of over 4,000 students, with more than two dozen degreed fields of study, and three online degrees.
-The costs is only about $20,000 per year.
+Moody sports an enrollment of over 4,000 students, with more than two dozen degree-granting programs, as well as three online degrees.
+The cost is very low—tuition is free, while room & board, books, fees, and other incidentals may amount to around $14,000 per year.
 Attending students can expect unapologetically biblical, conservative training, ranging from abstract theology to practical vocational training in ministry.
 Church-ministry minded students will not be disappointed.

 3. Flexible Education with a Baptist Heritage: Liberty University (Lynchburg, VA)

 Planted in the middle of Virginia, is Lynchburg-based Southern Baptist powerhouse, Liberty University.
 This school is very denominational, but with Southern Baptists being the largest evangelical denomination in the United States, that will suit many collegiates just fine.

 Liberty is the largest school on the list, and also the youngest.
 Founded in 1971, Liberty has 12,000 resident students and over 70,000 non-resident.
 The school’s protestant, evangelical, and Baptist lineage plant it deep within the soil of “Scripture-Alone” doctrine (AKA: sola scriptura).
 For this reason, Catholics might find the school uncomfortable and narrow in its emphasis on the sole authority of Scripture.